datacarpentry/python-ecology-lesson/01-starting-with-data.md

 	      max       231.000000

 Now let's see how many of each species we have.
-To do this, we can use the `nunique()` method which return a pandas SERIES of unique elements in the data and a n associated count of how many rows containing that unique element appear in the DataFrame.
+To do this, we can use the `nunique()` method which return a pandas SERIES of unique elements in the data and a n associated count of how many rows contain that unique element in the DataFrame.

 ```python
 surveys_df.record_id.groupby(surveys_df.species).nunique()